marteinn/IdeLISP/README.md

 - Clone [MPC](https://github.com/orangeduck/mpc) and drop `mpc.c` and `mpc.h` in the project root
 - `make build`

 _(Please note this project is currently not cross-platform, and probably never will be.
-Will much likely work when compiling on Mac OS)_
+Will much likely work when compiling on Mac OS/Ubuntu)_

 ## Running